opsschool/curriculum/networking_101.rst

 Subnetting, netmasks and CIDR
 =============================
-A subnet is a logical devision of an IP network, and lets the host system identify which other hosts can be reached without the need of a routing.
-The way the host system determines this is by the application of a routing prefix.
-There are two typical representations of this prefix, a netmask, and CIDR.
+A subnet is a logical devision of an IP network, and allows the host system to identify which other hosts can be reached on the local network.
+The host system determines this is by the application of a routing prefix.
+There are two typical representations of this
+prefix: a netmask and CIDR.

 Netmasks typically appear in the dotted decimal notation, with values between 0-255 in each octet.
 These are applied as bitmasks, and numbers at 255 mean that this host is not reachable.
-An example ip with and example netmask is below:
+Netmask can also be refered to as a Subnet Mask and these terms are often used interchangeably.
+An example IP Address with a typical netmask is below:

 ============= ===============
-IP Address    Subnet Mask
+IP Address    Netmask
 ============= ===============
 192.168.1.1   255.255.255.0
 ============= ===============

-CIDR notation is a two digit representation of this routing prefix.
-It value can range between 0 and 32.
+CIDR notation is a two-digit representation of this routing prefix.
+Its value can range between 0 and 32.
 This representation is typically used for networking equipment.
 Below is the same example as above with CIDR notation: